Skip to Main Content

 PS 102 American Government

 The purpose of this course is to introduce students to the structure and function of the American political system.
 Typical issues to be addressed include the presidency, the Congress, the Constitution, federalism, interest groups, the judicial system, and domestic and foreign policy.
+This course fulfills the American History/Western Civilization General Education requirement.

 Credits: 3